11ways/ulysses2deckset/readme.md

-# Deckwatcher
+# Ulysses → Deckset

+> This command line tool makes it really easy to automatically generate Deckset presentations from a Ulysses content folder.

-Deckwatcher watches a content folder in Ulysses and automatically rebuilds your Deckset slidedeck whenever you save a sheet, change its order or change the folder structure.
+**ulysses2deckset** watches a content folder in Ulysses and automatically rebuilds your Deckset slidedeck whenever you save a Ulysses sheet ('slide'), drag them in a different order or change their folder hierarchy.

+For this command line to work, you need these two great Mac apps as well:

+- [Ulysses](https://ulyssesapp.com/) - The Ultimate Writing App for Mac, iPad and iPhone
+- [Deckset](https://decksetapp.com/) - Great-looking slides from simple Markdown files in no time

 ![Icon](icon.png "")